 Dr. Tsukasa Ikegami, MD, is a certified Jungian psychoanalyst and psychiatrist trained at the renowned CG Jung Institute in Zurich, Switzerland.

 While Dr. Ikegami does speak English fairly well, free interpretation services between Japanese and English can be arranged by appointment.

-Dr. Tsukasa Ikegami graduated from Kyoto University in 1984 and after training at the Department of Psychiatry at Kyoto University Hospital for several years, he became a staff psychiatrist at Sakamoto Hospital in Higashi-Osaka.
-He was responsible for the care of patients with both acute and chronic mental illnesses, with a major focus on those with schizophrenia.
+Dr. Tsukasa Ikegami, born and raised in Kyoto city, graduated from Kyoto University in 1984.
+After training at the Department of Psychiatry at Kyoto University Hospital for several years, he became a staff psychiatrist at Sakamoto Hospital, a leading psychiatric facility in Higashi-Osaka.
+There, he undertook the care of patients with both acute and chronic mental illnesses, the majority of whom had schizophrenia.